-Figure 131 Policer Setup: Add/Edit
+Figure 138 Policer Setup: Add/Edit

-Table 74 Policer Setup: Add/Edit
+Table 75 Policer Setup: Add/Edit

 LABEL DESCRIPTION Active Click this switch to enable or disable the policer.
 When the switch turns blue , the function is enabled.
 Otherwise, it's not.
 Name Enter the descriptive name of this policer.
 Meter Type This shows the traffic metering algorithm used in this policer.
 The Simple Token Bucket algorithm uses tokens in a bucket to control when traffic can be transmitted.
 Each token represents one byte.
 The algorithm allows bursts of up to b bytes which is also the bucket size.
 The Single Rate Three Color Marker (srTCM) is based on the token bucket filter and identifies packets by comparing them to the Committed Information Rate (CIR), the Committed Burst Size (CBS) and the Excess Burst Size (EBS).
 The Two Rate Three Color Marker (trTCM) is based on the token bucket filter and identifies packets by comparing them to the Committed Information Rate (CIR) and the Peak Information Rate (PIR).
 Committed Rate Specify the committed rate.
 When the incoming traffic rate of the member QoS classes is less than the committed rate, the device applies the conforming action to the traffic.
 Committed Burst Size Specify the committed burst size for packet bursts.
 This must be equal to or less than the peak burst size (two rate three color) or excess burst size (single rate three color) if it is also configured.
 This is the maximum size of the (first) token bucket in a traffic metering algorithm.
 Conforming Action Specify what the Zyxel Device does for packets within the committed rate and burst size (green-marked packets).
 Pass: Send the packets without modification.
 DSCP Mark: Change the DSCP mark value of the packets.
 Enter the DSCP mark value to use.
+Partial Conforming Specify what the Zyxel Device does for packets that are within the burst size but exceed the committed rate.
+Action Pass: Send the packets without modification.
+Drop: Discard the packets.
+Drop: Discard the packets Non DSCP Mark: Change the DSCP mark value of the packets.
+Enter the DSCP mark value to use.
+Specificulty of the Type Device does for packets that avecage hurst size or packets.
+The packets that avecage hurst size or packets that avecage hurst size or packets.
 Non- Conforming Specify what the Zyxel Device does for packets that exceed the excess burst size or peak rate and burst size (red-marked packets).
 Action Drop: Discard the packets.
 DSCP Mark: Change the DSCP mark value of the packets.
 Enter the DSCP mark value to use.
 The packets may be dropped if there is congestion on the network.
 Available Class Select a QoS classifier to apply this QoS policer to traffic that matches the QoS classifier.
 Selected Class Highlight a QoS classifier in the Available Class box and use the > button to move it to the Selected Class box.
 To remove a QoS classifier from the Selected Class box, select it and use the < button.
 Cancel Click Cancel to exit this screen without saving.
 OK Click OK to save your changes.